 From Fire to Inspire - Connecting Children to How The Brain Learns as they Learn in Physical Education

-Teachers learn how to build in a time efficient, versatile, visual scale (rubric) that simultaneously helps children build neural networks for physical skills, learn the basic neuroscience of how their brains learn, and create a healthy way to self-assess and reflect on the learning process.
+Teachers learn how to use movement to build in a time efficient, versatile, visual scale (rubric) that simultaneously helps children build neural networks for physical skills, learn the basic neuroscience of how their brains learn, and create a healthy way to self-assess and reflect on the learning process.
 Help kids realize that they have the power to change their brain to meet goals while building an understanding of the neuroscience behind it.
 We will create a cognitive thread that connects to all learning and discuss ways to reach out and connect with other teachers to transfer this learning to all learning done in and out of school.

 Calm, Commit, Connect & Engage